20 Different Types of Snakes in Louisiana

 Being mostly nocturnal, these snakes spend much time searching the shoreline for small fish and frogs.

-Like other types of snakes in Louisiana, they seize their prey swiftly and consume it whole.
-Watersnakes from the South are harmless and non-venomous.
+Like other types of snakes in Louisiana, water snakes from the South are harmless and non-venomous.
+They swiftly seize their prey and consume it whole.

 However, they may bite if caught or seized, flatten their heads, and produce an offensive-smelling musk from glands near the tip of their tail.